mj2905/CompGraph/hw3-MarcJollès-FabriceGuibert-JonathanScanzi/readme.txt

 1 Phong Shading

 In the vertex shader, we need to compute the inverse of the transpose of the model_view matrix, to correctly compute the normals for each vertex.
 Then, for the light, as we want to point toward the light, we do light_pos - vpoint_mv.
-For the vire_dir, it's the same, however, as vpoint_mv is already in the camera space, we only do -vpoint_mv, as the camera is at (0,0,0).
+For the view_dir, it's the same, however, as vpoint_mv is already in the camera space, we only do -vpoint_mv, as the camera is at (0,0,0).

-We pay attention to normalize the vectors at each step.
+We make sure to normalize the vectors at each step.

 In the fragment shader, we just use the formula given the interpolation of what was previously computed in the vertex shader.

-We pay attention to clamp the dot products to positive values.
+We make sure to clamp the dot products to positive values.

 2 Toon Shading